ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Experiments

 \subsubsection{Implementation Details}

-We implement all methods in a unified pipeline to ensure consistent preprocessing, prompt formatting, and evaluation. \begin{itemize} \item \textbf{Backbone models.} Unless otherwise specified, we use GPT-5.2 as the backbone for all single-agent and multi-agent baselines, as well as ClinicalAgents, to ensure a fair comparison. \item \textbf{Prompts.} To facilitate future research and ensure experimental reproducibility, the specific prompt templates used for each task are comprehensively detailed in Appendix A. \item \textbf{Parameters.} Aligning with the setting of our baselines \cite{liu2024medchain}, we set the maximum orchestration length to $4$ and enable early stopping when a confident diagnosis is reached. \end{itemize}
+We implement all methods in a unified pipeline to ensure consistent preprocessing, prompt formatting, and evaluation. \begin{itemize} \item \textbf{Backbone models.} Unless otherwise specified, we use GPT-5.2 as the backbone for all single-agent and multi-agent baselines, as well as ClinicalAgents, to ensure a fair comparison. \item \textbf{LLM-as-a-Judge.} We use Gemini-2.5-Pro (temperature $=0$) to score diagnostic correctness and reasoning coherence on an integer scale of $1$ to $5$, with a rubric grounded in established clinical diagnostic principles that tolerates synonymous expressions and reasonable granularity differences.
+The full prompt and rubric are provided in Appendix~\ref{prompts:agents}. \item \textbf{Parameters.} We set the maximum orchestration length to $\eta=4$ and enable early stopping when the orchestrator reaches a confident diagnosis or selects the terminal action.
+The full configuration file will be released with the code repository. \end{itemize}